Incredible journeys to Uzbekistan with DOOK!

 1. Tashkent

-It’s the capital city of Uzbekistan and one of the ancient cities of the world.
+Tashkent, the capital city of Uzbekistan, is one of the most ancient cities in the world.
 Tashkent is

 the largest metropolis in Central Asia and offers various attractions

 and enjoyments.
-The city is known for many museums and mix Soviet-era
+The city is known for its many museums and mix Soviet-era

 architecture.